koukemo/rust-wasm-docker/README.md

 Runs in a container

 ```
-deno run --allow-net --allow-read  https://deno.land/std@0.98.0/http/file_server.ts
+deno run --allow-net --allow-read  https://deno.land/std@0.136.0/http/file_server.ts
 ```

-If you browse the following link from your browser messages will be displayed. http://localhost:4507/wasm-deno-sample/server/public/greet.html
+If you browse the following link from your browser messages will be displayed. <br>
+http://localhost:4507/wasm-deno-sample/server/public/greet.html

 ### Results